 We can't afford to lose these bats — not only for the sake of animal preservation, but for the health of our crops and the financial state of our government.
 We need a national plan to fight white-nose syndrome, and protect our bat population.

-Please continue to fight for national attention and funding to stop the spread of white-nose syndrome and protect our country's bats.
+Please continue to fight for national attention and funding for the national plan to fight white-nose syndrome proposed by U.S. Fish and Wildlife Service and protect our country's bats.